louisazhangg/louisazhangg/README.md

 ### ⭐️ About Me:

-🎓 **I'm a Computer Science Major at the University of Illinois at Urbana-Champaign**
+🎓 I'm a Computer Science Major at the University of Illinois at Urbana-Champaign
-💖 **I recently joined a boxing club!
-It's now a part of my weekly Saturday routine**
+💖 I recently joined a boxing club!
+It's now a part of my weekly Saturday routine
-♟️ **I played competitive chess for 8 years— always down for a game!**
+♟️ I played competitive chess for 8 years— always down for a game!

 Interested in using software to solve practical problems and make an impact.
-I absolutely love working on projects where I can build something useful while picking up new skills along the way! **Feel free to reach out with any opportunities or just to chat on my LinkedIn! 😊**
+I love working on projects where I can build something useful while picking up new skills along the way! **Feel free to reach out with any opportunities or just to chat on my LinkedIn! 😊**

 ---